The Clear Edge

 The cost:

-The issue isn’t that opportunities don’t exist.
-It’s that they’re invisible without systematic monthly scanning.
-A conversation becomes an opportunity only when you map it, pursue it, and convert it.
+The issue isn’t that opportunities don’t exist; they stay invisible without systematic monthly scanning, and a conversation only turns into an opportunity when you map it, pursue it, and convert it.

 Monthly opportunity maps shift economics.